 Our Group's history can be traced back to the commencement of business of Ever Sound in 2009 in Hong Kong, which was financed by the personal resources of Mr. KW Ho and Mr. KC Ho.
 Since the inception stage, our Group has focused on providing value-added services to our customers and outsourced footwear manufacturing to our footwear suppliers.
-Over the years, we have strategically developed into a provider of comprehensive footwear solution service, which principally comprises product design and development, production management (including quality control) and logistics management.
-Over the years of our operations since 2009, we have built a diverse global customer portfolio including international wholesalers and retailers which are brand owners and/or licensees of formal and casual footwear.
+Over the years, we have strategically developed into a provider of comprehensive footwear design and development, production management (including quality control) and logistics management service.
+Over the years of our operations since 2009, we have built a diverse global customer portfolio comprising mainly international wholesalers and retailers which are brand owners and/or licensees of formal and casual footwear.
 We offer formal and casual footwear for men, women and children.